 Key Takeaways

-- Site visit reports help detect safety hazards and potential problems that can lead to delays and reworks early on.
+- Site visit reports help detect safety hazards and potential problems that can lead to delays and rework early on.

 - Inspectors often spend hours manually compiling findings into reports, making the whole process tedious, time-consuming, and often prone to error.